almirhodzic/nova-toggle-5/README.md

 - The author(s) shall not be held liable for any damages, data loss, or issues arising from the use of this package
 - It is recommended to thoroughly test the package in a development environment before using it in production

 We appreciate your feedback and bug reports to help improve this package!
+Thank you 🙏

 ### Found a Bug or Issue?

 Please report here: [GitHub Issues](https://github.com/almirhodzic/nova-toggle/issues)

-**Thank you for your help!** 🙏

 ## Installation